-Based on the novel concepts of immanence and transcendence, this note presented a theoretical result in Theorem II.2, specifically a necessary and sufficient condition for implicit multivaluedness when relating two outputs (effects) of nodes of a directed network in a counter-cascaded configuration.
-Subsequent corollaries provide further useful results for determining multivaluedness, given specific conditions.
-The configuration framework considered for this theoretical development, includes both the cases of counter-cascaded and cascaded node configurations which implies that these results can be applied to both these.
+In this note, the fundamental phenomenon of multivaluedness in systems and networks was reported and studied.
+For this purpose, the novel notion of counter-cascaded configuration was first introduced.
+This, together with the new concepts of immanence and transcendence, facilitated the statement and proof of the key theoretical result in Theorem II.2, namely a necessary and sufficient condition for implicit multivaluedness to be exhibited by counter-cascaded nodes of a directed network.
+Subsequent corollaries provided further useful results for determining multivaluedness, given specific conditions.
+The configuration framework considered for this theoretical development, includes both the cases of counter-cascaded and cascaded node configurations which implies that these results can be applied to both configurations.